jacoblurye/bpd-fio-data/README.md

 - The `sex` column in the **people** table might more accurately be called `gender`.
 Also, tweak column values accordingly.
 - The values `''`, `'NULL'`, and `'None'` are used to signify no value was entered in various fields across the dataset.
     Replace these values with `np.nan`.
+- Add a year column derived from the contactDate column